MozillaTN/mozillatn.github.io/blog/_posts/2016-09-11-Firefox test pilot.markdown

  *Share this blog posts made by our contributors to your friends and family members so they can learn about these addons.*

- *Organize an install fest in your college, and let us know what others think about these add-ons.*
+ *Organize an install fest in your college and share your [contact details](https://goo.gl/forms/LldEokewgAoOWZku2) we will try to provide resources and useful link.*

  *If you are techie, go ahead and contribute to the codebase hosted on github.*